TABLE OF CONTENTS

 Unfortunately, customers have a much shorter expectation for shipping times.
 Overnight and next day shipping has become such a norm that even waiting a week may make them uneasy.
 This makes your drop shipping business more high risk because it makes it harder to manage expectations.
 Unless your customers know explicitly that their item will take a few more days than they are accustomed to, you will be dealing with a multitude of unhappy consumers.

 There are ways to help with longer order times:

-- Alternatively, you could have a middle man fulfillment center stationed in the U.S. which will ship the items.
-This will cut down mailing time drastically, but also has its own drawbacks.
+- Alternatively, you could have a middle man fulfillment center stationed in the U.S. that will ship the items.
+This will cut down mailing time drastically but also has its own drawbacks.
 One of the reasons you are drop shipping items is so that you don’t have to pre-purchase inventory.
-But in this case you will need to.
-You will need to determine what needs to take precedent: the convenience of your customer or your business bank account.
+But in this case, you will need to determine what takes precedent: the convenience of your customer or your business bank account.

 - An easy way to help reduce the risk of shipping times is just informing your customers how long it will take.
 This step should be done before the customer purchases.
 Simply managing expectations will go a long way with your customers.

 Let customers log in and see their shipments, allow them a direct line to your customer service line/ email/ chat, and figure out your return policy.
-Because your consumers won’t be able to see the product before they order, be sure that you have products that correlate with the price that they’re paying for them.
+Because your consumers won’t be able to physically see the product before they order, be sure that your product sourcing is accurate and the price the customer is paying is fair.
 Managing expectations is useful for customer visibility, but it is also important to give your customers as much control as you can.